Jerberus/ISYlib-python/README.md

-The Goal / design concept is to provide a fast and simple to use interface supporting both object oriented and procedural methods
+The Goal / design concept is to provide a fast and simple to use interface supporting both object oriented and procedural methods.

-Also Supports real time cache updating by optionally running a sub-thread subscribing to event stream )
+Also supports real time cache updating by optionally running a sub-thread subscribing to event stream.

 Note: